New legislation and a tight budget - is your business ready?

 So, What’s Changing?

+NI Increase for Employers | A tax on jobs?The most concerning element of last week's budget for employers will be the 1.2% increase in employers' national insurance to 15% in April 2025.
+Although lower than the 2% increase anticipated in the lead up to the budget, it is still a significant increase for a high percentage of UK Employers, especially when coupled with the reduction in the secondary national insurance threshold.
+Rachel Reeves announced that the threshold at which employers begin to pay national insurance on an employee's salary will fall from £9,100 per annum to £5,000.
 There is some good news however!
 Smaller business will be protected by an increase in the employment allowance from £5,000 per year to £10,500.
 It is estimated that 865,000 employers won’t pay any National Insurance at all next year and over one million will pay the same or less as they did previously.
 Employers located in UK Investment Zones, or 'Special Tax Sites' won't pay NI for 36 months on each new starter, up to a limit of £25,000 per year.
 This is an extension of the policy currently applied to Freeport Tax sites.
+These measures are expected to raise a huge £25bn in taxes.
+The messages are a little mixed for employers, but the predicted impact is a fall in employer hiring intention.
+Business who are planning to hire will need to review their budgets and consult on hiring strategies for the upcoming years. |

-Despite the cost being felt by UK Employers, workers may not feel that much better off as the personal tax free allowance and Primary National Insurance rates remain frozen.
+National Minimum Wages rising by 6.7%The chancellor announced that the national minimum wage will increase by 6.7% in April 2025 to £12.21.
+This is higher than the Low Pay Commission recommendation of £12.10.
+The pay rise will benefit over 3 million of the lowest paid workers across the UK, with full time workers receiving an extra £1400 per year.
+A steeper increase for those aged between 18-20 marks the first step in abolishing the age banding for NMW rates as Labour move towards a single adult rate.
+Apprenticeships: Increasing from £6.40 per hour to £7.55 Despite the cost being felt by UK Employers, workers may not feel that much better off as the personal tax free allowance and Primary National Insurance rates remain frozen.
 This policy, that has been in place since 2022, creates fiscal drag and results in a proportion of the pay rise going straight to the taxman.
 The chancellor did however pull a small rabbit out of the hat when she announced that thresholds would be unfrozen from 2028, and would begin to move with inflation.
 This will be welcome news to taxpayers.
+Business RatesEmployers in the hospitality, leisure, and retail sectors will have their 75% business rates discount, which is due to expire in April 2025, replaced by a 40% relief in 2024/25.
+We can expect to see two new lower rates introduced in 2026/27.
+Although the extension will be encouraging for employers in these sectors it still means that many businesses will see their business rates nearly double (rather than quadruple!). |

 What Can Employers Do?

-For business who are looking to grow and had budgeted to hire in 2024/25 the reactive approach to these changes may be to pause all hiring, strengthen in-house teams, and increase workload to meet business demands.
+For business who are looking to grow, and had budgeted to hire in 2024/25, the reactive approach to these changes may be to pause all hiring, strengthen in-house teams, and increase workload to meet business demands.
 Adversely, this short-term fix could result in lower employee engagement, higher turnover, and decreased performance – all having a far more detrimental impact on your business in the long term.

 A difficult position for business leaders, and if commitment to hiring is your main concern, we suggest something a little different…

-Utilise a flexible temporary workforce, reduce cost paying for workers when you need them.
-24/7 support, with a single point of contact who feels like part of your team.
+Temporary StaffingUtilise a flexible temporary workforce, reduce cost paying for workers when you need them.
+24/7 support, with a single point of contact who feels like part of your team. |

-Trial your new hire on a 12-week temporary basis first.
-Reducing the risks (and the paperwork) during the first few months to ensure you find the right team fit.
+Temp to PermTrial your new hire on a 12-week temporary basis first.
+Reducing the risks (and the paperwork) during the first few months to ensure you find the right team fit. |

 If you are looking to hire permanently but concerned about the risks and costs of getting it wrong, we’ve got that covered too.